goldenapples/recommended-links/readme.txt

 == Changelog ==

+= 0.3.3 =

+Several bugfixes; added "vote on comments" option and styling for buttons.

 = 0.3.2 =

 Fixed a number of "missing index" bugs that caused error messages on first activation of the plugin.